-After School Events
+Supervision At School Events

-Parents are responsible for the supervision of their children at after-hour events, including concerts and meetings.
+Parents are responsible for the supervision of their children at after-hour events, including concerts, open houses, meetings, etc. If the school is providing supervision for an after-hours event, there will be a permission slip for students to attend.